tomoliveri/ansible_aio_ee/README.md

 *This makes it easy to put the batteries back in.*

 This provides a large number of community collections, allowing you to use modules on AWX or Automation Controller with little fuss.
-It includes All collections but not all python libraries.
+It includes almost all collections (83 out of 89 of the most popular) but not all python libraries.

 ## Basic Installation